-Public RFPs vs. Private RFPs: What’s the Difference? | The Bid Lab
+Public RFPs vs. Private RFPs: What’s the Difference?

-1. Public RFPs vs. Private RFPs: Transparency
+Transparency of Public RFPs vs. Private RFPs

 Laws and Regulations

 Government entities are frequently required to give preferential treatment to certain businesses over others.
-This includes advantages toward small and minority-owned businesses.
+This includes advantages for small and minority-owned businesses.
 For example, the US Department of Transportation’s Disadvantaged Business Enterprise (DBE) program requires that state and local transportation agencies hire a certain number of subcontractors who are socially or economically disadvantaged.
 This is in order to provide a level playing field for bidders.

 Timing and Deadlines

 Due to the government’s size and bureaucracy, the public RFP process can often be subject to delays.
-In addition to the regulatory hoops outlined above, the life cycles of public bids are typically much longer than that of private bids.
+In addition to the regulatory hoops outlined above, the life cycles of public bids are typically much longer than those of private bids.
 Sometimes, government bids will have an associated decision date, and it’s not unheard of for a decision date to come and go with no announcement made for weeks afterward.
-In the private space, typically decision dates are hardline as businesses are seeking to implement a solution as quickly as possible.
+In the private space, decision dates are typically hardline as businesses seek to implement a solution as quickly as possible.

-You Don’t Have to Go it Alone!
+Public RFPs vs Private RFPs: You Don’t Have to Go It Alone